 Vision surgery for presbyopia

-Sometime after age 40, we all start having trouble reading small print.
-This (perfectly normal) "aging eye" change is called presbyopia.
+Sometime after age 40, many people can start having trouble reading small print.
+This "aging eye" change is called presbyopia.

 In the past, the only solutions for presbyopia were reading glasses or bifocals.
 But thankfully, there now are many ways to overcome the challenges of presbyopia — including a variety of surgical options that can help you maintain a glasses-free lifestyle.